-A combination of long-term trends, regulatory forces and technological wonders are all colliding to create the largest systemic change in health care since the implementation of Medicare 50 years ago, says David Jones, Jr., chairman of Louisville, Ky.-based venture capital firm Chrysalis Ventures and a current director and former chairman of Humana Inc.’s board.
+A combination of long-term trends, regulatory forces and technological wonders are all colliding to create the largest systemic change in health care since the implementation of Medicare 50 years ago, says David Jones, Jr., chairman of Louisville, Ky.-based venture capital firm Chrysalis and a current director and former chairman of Humana Inc.’s board.

 This change is making for exciting work as Chrysalis searches for companies to invest in that improve productivity or reduce costs in the healthcare system.
 The focus is on finding outfits that employ innovative technology providing actionable in formation, streamlining processes or reducing waste for payers, providers and consumers, he tells Health Plan Week.